Sentosa Island is the place locals choose to get away from it all. Here you'll find beaches, cultural activities, and various attractions.

 Sentosa is the most southerly point of the Asian continent, and although it might sound touristy, you shouldn't miss the opportunity to take the obligatory photo at the corresponding point.

 Things to do on the island

 Resorts World opened in 2012 on Sentosa: a major complex comprised of various theme parks.
 Universal Studios Singapore led the project, and it became the first south-east Asian park from the company.

 To get to the island you must pay a small toll.
 This comes included in the following modes of transport:

-- Sentosa Express: a train that connects the VIVO City shopping centre to the island.
-The ticket costs 4 SGD (US$ 2.80) per journey.
+- Sentosa Express: a train that connects the VIVO City shopping center to the island.
+The ticket costs 4 SGD (US$ 3) per journey.

 - Teleférico (Cable Car): the option with the best views, but also the most expensive.
 You can take the cable car from tower 2 of the HarbourFront and it makes a stop at Mount Faber (you can get on and off again).

 - Taxi or rental car.
 You should pay 2 SGD (US$ 1.50) per person to access the island.

 If you want to take the cable car, train, or bus, then you should take the brown MRT line to HarbourFront where you can get on board.